 Reconnecting with Family Members: Maybe a child was at summer camp while you were traveling.
 Maybe a parent was in respite care.
 Maybe your children were with your parents.
 Whatever the case, if a member of the immediate family didn’t go on vacation

 Preview Work Demands: One of the things we like to do is come back and plug ourselves in a day before telling our work that we’re going to be available.
-In other words, we take a day to review our Out of the Office email backlog and make ourselves of what awaits our first day back to work.
+In other words, we take a day to review our Out of the Office email backlog and make ourselves aware of what awaits our first day back to work.
 We usually don’t make any effort to respond right away, especially since we’re still technically on vacation, but simply knowing what we’re walking into makes us feel less blind-sided.
 Indeed, this is pretty much the first step of these tips we found for catching up with email after vacation.

 I am a lifelong explorer and travel enthusiast.
 I've never been a certified travel agent, but I have multiple family members who were.
 I'm not necessarily plugged in to the latest travel vendors and exclusive packages, and I've never cared for the label "life coach," but I do think I have some wisdom to offer about how people can get the most of your their vacation time.